 In an official statement today, USA Gymnastics CEO, Kerry Perry said, "USA Gymnastics thanks Paul Parilla, Jay Binder and Bitsy Kelley for their many years of service to this organization.
 We support their decisions to resign at this time.
 We believe this step will allow us to more effectively move forward in implementing change within our organization."

 In the past week, more than 100 current and former gymnasts have confronted Nassar at his sentencing to provide personal testimonies.
-Many women, including Aly Raisman, two-time gold-medal Olympian, pointed fingers directly at USA Gymnastics for turning a blind eye and enabling Nassar's behavior for decades.
+Many women, including Aly Raisman, two-time gold-medal Olympian, pointed fingers directly at USA Gymnastics for turning a blind eye and enabling Nassar's behaviour for decades.

 "False assurances from organizations are dangerous, especially when people want so badly to believe them.
 They make it easier to look away from the problem and enable bad things to continue to happen," Raisman said last week.
 Raisman then directly called out USA Gymnastics's CEO, Kerry Perry, saying that she has "taken on an organization that I feel is rotting from the inside."

-Later Raisman expressed her frustration toward the organization for how they've handled the recent events.
+Later Raisman expressed her frustration toward the organisation for how they've handled the recent events.
 "Neither USA Gymnastics nor the United States Olympic Committee have reached out to to express sympathy or even offer support," she says.
 "Not even to ask, 'How did this happen?
 What do you think we can do to help?'"
 Other survivors and teammates of Raisman's had similar stories.

 The first gymnast to speak out about Nassar's abuse was Maggie Nichols, a former USA national gymnast.
 In a statement read by her mother during the sentencing, Nichols said that she heard Michigan State University knew about the complaints against Nassar, but ignored them and did not report them to USA Gymnastics.
 "If they had, I might never have met Larry Nassar and I would never have been abused by him.
-I have come to the realization that my voice can have influence over the manner in which our USA athletes are treated," her statement read.
+I have come to the realisation that my voice can have influence over the manner in which our USA athletes are treated," her statement read.
 USA Gymnastics later said they "never attempted to hide Nassar's misconduct."

 Last week, when gold medalist McKayla Maroney's statement was read at the sentencing, she cited the same incident.
 "If Michigan State University, USA Gymnastics, and the U.S. Olympic Committee had paid attention to any of the red flags in Larry Nassar’s behavior, I never would have met him, I never would have been 'treated' by him, and I never would have been abused by him," Maroney said.